 When you are buying your groceries, instead of buying pasta and white rice, buy whole-grains and explore other grains like brown rice, quinoa, lentils and bulgur wheat.
 This way you still have the satiety from carbohydrates but you’re also increasing your intake of fibre, which may help improve gut health and digestion.

 Or, you can swap out pasta strands with courgette that’s shred with a julienne peeler.
 Or swap rice with cauliflower rice that’s made by pulsing cauliflower in the food processor.
-If doing this is too much, you can go half and half.
+If you're not quite ready to fully substitute these foods, you can go half and half.

 One of the ways to guide how much you eat is your portion size.
 Eating from a large plate or bowl encourages you to eat more than you need to.
 Get in the habit of eating from a good-sized bowl or plate each time and you may find that you begin to eat the right portions.

 A rough guide to a single portion of food is by holding out two palms and that should be sufficient as a single food serving.
 Understandably, some foods are denser than others.
 This is just a rough way to know how much to eat.

 Plan Your Weekly Meals